Never Say Never Again: Plot

-Bond is informed by Nigel Small-Fawcett of the British High Commission that Largo's yacht is now heading for Nice, France.
-There, Bond joins forces with his French contact Nicole, and his CIA counterpart and friend, Felix Leiter.
-Bond goes to a health and beauty centre where he poses as an employee and, while giving Domino a massage, is informed by her that Largo is hosting an event at a casino that evening.
-At the charity event, Largo and Bond play a 3-D video game called Domination; the losing player of each turn receives a series of electric shocks of increasing intensity in proportion to the amount wagered.
-After losing a few games, Bond ultimately wins, and while dancing with Domino, he informs her that her brother had been killed on Largo's orders.
-Bond returns to his villa to find Nicole killed by Blush.
-After a vehicle chase on his Q-branch motorbike, Bond finds himself in an ambush and is eventually captured by Blush.
-She admits that she is impressed with him, and forces Bond to declare in writing that she is his "Number One" sexual partner.
-Bond distracts her with promises, then uses his Q-branch-issue fountain pen gun to kill Blush with an explosive dart.
+When Largo's yacht heads for Nice, France, Bond goes there and joins forces with his French contact Nicole, and his CIA counterpart, Felix Leiter.
+Bond goes to a health and beauty centre, posing as an employee.
+He gives a massage to Domino, who reveals that Largo is hosting an event at a casino that evening.
+At the charity event, Largo and Bond play a video game called Domination; the losing player of each turn receives electric shocks of increasing intensity in proportion to the amount wagered.
+After losing a few games, Bond wins, and while dancing with Domino, he informs her that Jack had been killed on Largo's orders.
+Returning to his villa, Bond finds Nicole killed by Blush.
+After a chase on his Q-branch motorbike, Bond finds himself in an ambush and is captured by Blush.
+She admits to being impressed with him, and forces Bond to declare in writing that she is his "Number One" sexual partner.
+Bond distracts her with promises, then uses his Q-branch fountain pen gun to kill Blush with an explosive dart.

-Bond and Leiter attempt to board Largo's motor yacht, the Flying Saucer, in search of the missing nuclear warheads.
-Bond finds Domino.
-He attempts to make Largo jealous by kissing Domino in front of a one-way mirror.
-Largo becomes enraged, traps Bond and takes him and Domino to Palmyra, Largo's base of operations in North Africa.
-Largo coldly punishes Domino for her betrayal by selling her to some passing Arabs.
-Bond subsequently escapes from his prison and rescues her.
+Bond and Leiter attempt to board Largo's yacht, the Flying Saucer, in search of the missing nuclear warheads.
+Bond finds Domino and attempts to make Largo jealous by kissing her in front of a one-way mirror.
+Enraged, Largo traps Bond and takes him and Domino to Palmyra, Largo's base of operations in North Africa.
+Largo punishes Domino for her betrayal by selling her to passing Arabs.
+Bond escapes from his prison and rescues her.

 Domino and Bond reunite with Leiter on a U.S. Navy submarine.
-After the first warhead is found and defused in Washington, D.C., they track Largo to a location known as the Tears of Allah, below a desert oasis on the Ethiopian coast.
+After the first warhead is found and defused in Washington, D.C., they track Largo to the Tears of Allah, a location below a desert oasis on the Ethiopian coast.
 Bond and Leiter infiltrate the underground facility and a gun battle erupts between Leiter's team and Largo's men in the temple.
 In the confusion, Largo makes a getaway with the second warhead.
-Bond catches and fights Largo underwater.
-Just as Largo tries to use a spear gun to shoot Bond, he is shot with a spear gun by Domino, taking revenge for her brother's death.
+Bond catches and fights him underwater.
+Just as Largo tries to use a spear gun to shoot Bond, he is shot with a spear gun by Domino, taking revenge for Jack's death.
 Bond then defuses the nuclear bomb underwater, saving the world.
-Bond retires from duty and returns to the Bahamas with Domino, vowing never again to be a secret agent.
+Bond retires from duty and returns to the Bahamas with Domino, vowing never again to be a secret agent although Domino doubts his sincerity.